kelvin8701/eks-mongodb-sharding/README.md

 - Ensure all configurations are correct before applying them to the cluster.
 - Monitor the status of your pods, ReplicaSets, and clusters to ensure everything is running smoothly.

+## Monitoring
+We'll use Prometheus and Grafana as a monitoring system.
+After setting up Prometheus and Grafana here's the result of all running nodes.